 I should also provide what is sometimes called a trigger warning.
 The subjects on which a significant number of the assigned texts focus are disturbing.
 This is most evident when the subject is physical violence, sometimes involving killing, as in the texts that examine the treatment of Jews in Polish society in the immediate aftermath of the Second World War and Islamist terrorism in Europe, or other forms of death and maiming described in the assigned book on the Chernobyl reactor explosion.
-Students may find the prejudices and lies of right-wing populists read in the second half of the term deeply disturbing.
+Students may find the prejudices and lies of right-wing populists read in the second half of the term deeply disturbing, and the same is true of the demeaning treatment of Black and other minorities in Britain in the twentieth century.
 It is impossible to study modern European history honestly without examining these realities.
 My goal is to approach these and other issues in an empirical and sober way.
 The academy exists in part to provide a venue to examine difficult subjects.
 But students should be aware in advance that I assign material that is disturbing.